clearlinux/autospec/README.rst

   -    'colorama>=0.2.5,<0.4.4',
   +    'colorama',
   ```

-golang_libpath
-  When building go packages, the go import path will be guessed automatically
-  (e.g. building ``https://github.com/go-yaml/yaml/`` would get
-  ``github.com/go-yaml/yaml``).
-While this is handy, it's not always correct (in
-  the previous example, the correct import path should be ``gopkg.in/yaml.v2``).
-  This could be easily fixed by placing ``gopkg.in/yaml.v`` in this file,
-  changing where the go bits will be placed.

 service_restart
   Each line in the file specifies the full path to a systemd unit file